Dashamir Xhika

-Dashamir Xhika (born 23 May 1989) is an Albanian professional footballer who plays as a goalkeeper for FK Kukësi in the Albanian Superliga.
+Dashamir Xhika (born 23 May 1989) is an Albanian professional footballer who plays as a goalkeeper for Erzeni in the Albanian Superliga.

 Club career

 Besëlidhja Lezhë

 During the 2011–12 season with Besëlidhja in the Albanian First Division, Xhika was distinguished for his performances, conceding only 15 goals in 28 league appearances, also scoring twice for himself, becoming one of few Albanian goalkeepers to do that.
 Xhika's first goal of the season came from a penalty kick and was the only goal of the match against Ada, giving his team three important points in their bid to achieve promotion to the Albanian Superliga.
 His second goal of the season came again from a penalty kick, this time in a 2–0 home win against Burreli.

 Besëlidhja ended the season in the fifth position, securing a place in the play-off round.
 On 19 May 2012, in the play-off round, the team encountered Tomori at Qemal Stafa Stadium where the regular and extra time finished in a goalless draw, but Besëlidhja was eventually eliminated in the penalty shootouts; Xhika successfully converted his penalty shootout attempt.

 Xhika retained his status as the number one goalkeeper also for the next season, making 27 league appearances out of 30.
 On 24 November 2012, during the clash against Dinamo Tirana, Xhika received a straight red-card in the 83rd minute, levelling the team's on the field, in an eventually 1–0 away defeat.
 Besëlidhja's season was characterized by the negative results, which led the team to the relegation in the Albanian Second Division, which forced Xhika to terminate his cooperating with the club.
 Xhika himself expressed his sadness for the club's season, citing that "This year Besëlidhja did not have the echoes of the past two seasons, where it was the favourite team to achieve promotion in Albanian Superliga".